digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/blaise-mulhauser/_index.md

 ---
 # Display name
-title: "Emmanuel Defossez"
+title: "Blaise Mulhauser"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "emmanuel-defossez"
+- "blaise-mulhauser"

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: DBGI Initiator
+role:

 # Organizations/Affiliations
 organizations: